 No matter how often you wash your tile floor, it's not really clean unless you are also taking care of the grout.
 Those tight, little lines of rough, porous surface are magnets for dust and germs, and once your grout has discolored, it can make the entire floor look old and dull.
-You will find many suggestions for homemade tile grout cleaner, but most of them will not be strong enough to tackle the particular challenges of cleaning grout.
-Your best bet is a commercial grout cleaner and, for particularly stubborn dirt, a grout steamer.
+You'll find many suggestions for homemade tile grout cleaner, but most of them aren't strong enough to tackle the particular challenges of cleaning grout.
+The best way to clean grout is often a commercial grout cleaner and, for particularly stubborn dirt, a grout steamer.

 Facts About Grout

-Grout is needed to adhere your tiles to the underflooring and also to fill in the spaces between the tiles.
+Grout fills in the spaces between the tiles to protect the edges and help keep the tiles in place.
 It comes in many different types, but the three most common are unsanded, sanded and epoxy.
-Grout is made up of cement (usually Portland cement), an aggregate and water.
+Grout is made up of cement,usually Portland cement, an aggregate and water.

 Homemade Grout Cleaner

-It is not recommended to use homemade grout cleaner that contains vinegar or baking soda.
-Vinegar is acidic and can actually break down the grout.
-Baking soda is alkaline, but it really isn't powerful enough on its own to be an effective tile grout cleaner, and mixing it with vinegar does not have enough effect on its acidity to make it safe.
-Hydrogen peroxide is usually sold so diluted that it is not strong enough to clean grout.
-While bleach is strong enough, but it is also toxic and releases harsh fumes.
+Homemade grout cleaner containing vinegar isn't ideal for grout.
+Vinegar is acidic and can break down the grout.
+Baking soda is alkaline, but it isn't powerful enough on its own to be an effective tile grout cleaner, and mixing it with vinegar doesn't have enough effect on its acidity to make it safe.
+Hydrogen peroxide is usually so diluted that it's not strong enough to clean grout.
+Bleach is strong enough, but it's also toxic and releases harsh fumes.

 Best Way to Clean Grout by Hand

-There are many commercial grout cleaners and grout bleach available, and a lot of them are nontoxic.
-You can also use an alkaline floor cleaner or oxygen bleach.
-This is sold in powdered form.
-For mildly soiled grout, you can mix the powder into a bucket of warm water and splash it over the floor.
-Let it sit for 15 minutes and then mop it up, paying special attention to the grout.
+Commercial grout cleaners, grout bleach, alkaline floor cleaner and oxygen bleach are options for cleaning your grout lines.
+For mildly soiled grout, mix the powder into a bucket of warm water and apply it to the grout lines using a sponge or cloth.
+Let it sit for 15 minutes and scrub with a grout brush to remove any remaining stains.
+Mop it up, paying special attention to the grout.
 Rinse with clear water and use towels, shop cloths or a wet/dry vacuum to remove any remaining water.

 Using a Grout-Cleaning Machine